Miastodwa/lazy-sharp/README.md

 firebase deploy --only functions:lazysharp
 ```

-Then run `yarn deploy`
+Then run `yarn deploy` to run your deployment script.

 ## Emulator

 To launch an emulator, create an `.emulate.sh` file inslide `/functions` with your emulate script:

 ```sh
 export GOOGLE_APPLICATION_CREDENTIALS=[PATH-TO-CREDENTIALS] && npm run build && firebase emulators:start --only functions
 ```

-Then run `yarn emulate`
+Then run `yarn emulate` to run your emulator script.

 ## Authentication